davetron5000/sneaking-scala/getting_it_done/03_controller.md

 !SLIDE bullets incremental
 # Low Risk, Low Value
-* Endpoints are light/dumb
 * "Power of Scala" has little to add
-* Need framework with Scala in mind
+* Java frameworks didn't have Scala in mind